-French artist of venezuelan origins, Carlos Cruz Diez (Caracas 1923) lives and works in Paris since 1960.
+French artist of venezuelan origins, Carlos Cruz Diez (Caracas 1923) lived and worked in Paris since 1960.
 He is one of the main representatives of optic and kinetic art, an art movement that raises awareness on the instability of reality.
 Thanks to his research, he became one of the greatest thinkers of color of the XXth century.

 The discourse of the artist is based on the chromatic phenomenon conceived as an autonomous reality that evolves in space and time, without the aid of shape or support, in a present continous.
 His works are exhibited at permanent collections of prestigious institutions such as: